In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 Sometimes, WordPress problems have nothing to do with WordPress or your site, but with your hosting environment.

-If you have gone through all of the above sections and still cannot log into your admin area or you suspect an issue with your server is causing you login or access problems, then either contact your hosting provider or see these tutorials:
+If you have gone through all of the above sections and still cannot log into your admin area or you suspect an issue with your server is causing you login or access problems, then either contact your web hosting provider or see the tutorials below:

 - How To Fix A Corrupted .htaccess File